ActivitySim/activitysim/docs/abmexample.rst

 for illustrative purposes by using the :func:`activitysim.core.pipeline.get_table` method.
 This method returns a pandas DataFrame, which can then be written to a CSV with the ``to_csv(file_path)`` method.

 ActivitySim also writes log and trace files to the ``outputs`` folder.
-The asim.log file, which is the overall log file is always produced.
+The activitysim.log file, which is the overall log file is always produced.
 If tracing is specified, then trace files are output as well.

 .. _tracing :